Trip Tips: Georgia's Caucasian charm lures hikers and hipsters

 Tabla offers a traditional cucumber and tomato salad with a main course of "chakapuli," or lamb tarragon stew, as well as entertainment of traditional Georgian music and dance.

 Diners can wash down their meals with sweet Georgian wine.
-Kakheti, the centre of Georgia's wine-producing industry, is just a couple of hours drive away and well worth a day trip.
+Kakheti, the center of Georgia's wine-producing industry, is just a couple of hours drive away and well worth a day trip.

 Tbilisi's night life has something for everyone.
 The more high-end bars and clubs are on Galaktioni Street off Freedom Square.
 Rowdier types head to Rkinis Rigi Street, and hipsters can stop in the Moulin Electrique in the Old Town.